momchil-terziev/momchil-terziev.github.io/resources/Learning-CFD-basics.md

 - [Near-wall modelling](https://www.coursera.org/lecture/sports-building-aerodynamics/3-5-near-wall-modeling-mhtyh)

 Supplement this video with the near wall modelling section of [this paper].
-Your chosen methodology can be applied by using the [Near wall grid set up app].
+Your chosen methodology can be applied by using the [Near wall grid set up app](https://momchil-terziev.github.io/Code/Near-wall-grid).
 That is to say, you do not need to work through the iterative process mentioned in the video above.